The Required Language

 Registration in beneficiary form may be shown by the words "transfer on death" or the abbreviation "TOD" or by the words "pay on death" or the abbreviation "POD" after the name of the registered owner and before the name of a beneficiary.

-A.R.S. § 14-6305In practice, this means your brokerage or financial institution will format the registration along the lines of "John Smith TOD Jane Smith."
-That notation tells the institution exactly what to do when the owner dies: transfer the security directly to the named beneficiary.
+A.R.S. § 14-6305For example, a financial institution might format the registration as "John Smith TOD Jane Smith."
+That notation tells the institution what to do when the owner dies.
+It transfers the security directly to the named beneficiary.

 TOD vs. POD: Is There a Difference?